stevegeek/encoded_id/website/docs/encoded_id/configuration.md

 ```

 If you attempt to use the Sqids encoder without the gem installed, an `EncodedId::InvalidConfigurationError` will be raised.

+Note: at the moment, Sqids are slower to encode than Hashids (especially if using the blocklist feature).
+However, they are faster to decode than Hashids.

+To get the most out of Sqids encode performance consider a small (or no) blocklist (set the `blocklist:` option) as the gems default blocklist is large.

 ### Blocklist